Rangi42/polishedcrystal/README.md

 * Shiny Charm from Gen V increases shiny likelihood from 1/8192 to 1/1024
 * Replace Poké Seer byte with <gender:1, shiny:1, which_ability:1, nature:5> (or have one ability per species and use two bits for gender, instead of checking the base data for genderless)
 * Improved AI
-* Import some devamped music from future generations

 ## See also